KevKap/bst270-2024-no-vote/README.md

 The Rmd is R notebook which can be opened in R and the individual chunks can be run sequentially to reproduce the two figures from the article.
 The PDF file is the final knitted document with inline figures.

+Within the **data** folder, there are two files:

+- nonvoters_cookbook.pdf
+- nonvoters_data.csv

+The PDF file contains an explanation of all of the variables in the CSV file and the associated meaning of coded variable values.
+The CSV file contains the actual data used for reproduction and this is what is loaded in the R notebook.